 We set a limited, age appropriate level of homework.
 The purpose is to provide children with chances to practice and consolidate their learning, to share their learning with people at home and to encourage them to develop self discipline and independence.

-It is really important that children have the opportunity to develop interests and talents outside of school.
+We believe it is really important that children have the opportunity to develop interests and talents outside of school.
 They must also have time for unstructured play.
 With this in mind, we try to limit the amount of time children need to spend on homework and would always advocate a little and often approach.

 Some hints for homework